An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 The Back/Hip T•Shellz Wrap is a highly effective therapy tool for people suffering from sciatica or soft tissue hip injuries - such as a tear in your muscle, tendon or other soft tissue, strain, Tendonitis, tendinopathy, tendinosis, impingements, instability, hip spasms, bursitis, capsulitis, pain associated with trigger points, scar tissue, and arthritis.

-Over half of the people who contact us about hip pain haven't a clue about the true causes of their discomfort.
+A huge number of people who contact us about hip pain haven't a clue about the true causes of their discomfort.
 It is an amazing statistic and really goes to show how important it is to get a proper diagnosis from your physician.
 To really deal with a injury, you have to know the injury is - so get to the doctor and find out what the issue is.

 Resting Your Hip Will Help, But Only Temporarily